-Funding for students from Scotland is administered by an agency of the Scottish Government known as SAAS (Student Awards Agency for Scotland).
+Funding for students from Scotland is administered by an agency of the Scottish Government known as SAAS (Student Awards Agency Scotland).
 SAAS operate an online application process and their website has a lot of really useful information about how they work out your entitlement and how you apply for it.
+Applications open in April and we recommend applying early to ensure your funding is ready for you starting your course.